AnOpenSauceDev/Methane-mod/Compatability.md

 |Cloth Config|✔|1.6.3|
 |Distant Horizions*|⚠|1.6.3

-> * Distant horizons currently is broken with methane OFF.
+> * Distant horizons currently is broken with methane ON.